kennel-org/Various-3D-Models/utataneko/README.md

-# utataneko-san's Electronic Project Bottom Cases
+# Utataneko-san's Electronic Project Bottom Cases

 This repository features two distinct bottom case designs for the L-Chika board, each tailored for a different microcontroller configuration.